gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

 - Use `AnimationController` for action-level orchestration and `AnimationSet` for direct low-level playback.
 - Use stable clip names and verify imported models contain the clips referenced by timelines.
 - Use `repeat: 1` for one-shot actions that should complete, and `repeat: 0` for looping states such as idle or run.
 - Use `returnTo: true` on temporary state transitions when a one-shot action should return to the interrupted looping state.
+Set `returnTransition` when the completed action should fade out while the return state fades in.
 - Use `options.sync` when restoring an upper/lower-body loop or replacing layered locomotion with a full-body clip; keep the source playback alive with a short transition when the new state must read its phase.
 - Put default cross-fade durations on state definitions with `transition`; override individual transitions with `setState(name, { transition })` or a response's `{ fadeOut }`.
 - Use `waitMarker` for gameplay timing when authored animation markers are available; use `waitFrame` when your pipeline relies on frame numbers.